yegor256/blog/_drafts/_new.md

 {% jb_picture_body %}

-I'm sure you understand that the problem with this operator is that it couples objects making testing and reuse very difficult or even impossible.
+I'm sure you understand that the problem with this operator is that it couples objects, making testing and reuse very difficult or even impossible.
-Say, there is a stroy in a file that we need to read as a UTF-8 string (I'm using [`TextOf`](http://static.javadoc.io/org.cactoos/cactoos/0.25.6/org/cactoos/text/TextOf.html) from [Cactoos](http://www.cactoos.org)):
+Say, there is a story in a file that we need to read as a UTF-8 text (I'm using [`TextOf`](http://static.javadoc.io/org.cactoos/cactoos/0.25.6/org/cactoos/text/TextOf.html) from [Cactoos](http://www.cactoos.org)):